Asian visitors give Swiss tourism a silver lining

 Accordingly, while Swiss statistics office data show that overnight hotel stays by Europeans slipped 4.6 percent in May from a year ago, those by Asian tourists rose 8.3 percent, confirming the trend of previous months.
 Stays by mainland Chinese jumped 34 percent in May, those by Gulf visitors rose 22 percent and for Japanese they climbed 13 percent.

 Moreover, tourists from Asia and the Middle East tend to spend more than their European counterparts.
-As well as trinkets like cow coffee mugs, shops in towns like Interlaken or Lucerne do a roaring trade in watches from Swatch Group and Richemont, with brands such as Cartier and Tissot.
+As well as trinkets like cow coffee mugs, shops in towns like Interlaken or Lucerne do a roaring trade in watches from Swatch Group UHR.VX and Richemont CFR.VX, with brands such as Cartier and Tissot.

 Last year, about 30 percent of travellers to Switzerland came from the euro zone, while 8 percent came from Asia and the Middle East - a number likely to rise in the future.